ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/debugging/index.rst

 recommend having a file, or Jupyter notebook open to run some basic checks.

-While working in VS Code with the cluster set-up - information on doing this can be found in the Onboarding Resources section of Vivarium Research - you can run Jupyter notebooks while creating the artifact from the command line.
+While working in VS Code with the cluster set-up, `information on this can be found here <https://stash.ihme.washington.edu/projects/CCGUTS/repos/script_utils/browse/bin/submit_vscode_server.py>`_ on there is more in depth information in the Onboarding Resources section of Vivarium Research, you can run Jupyter notebooks while creating the artifact from the command line.
 This will allow you to run active checks on outputs as you create them.